-We evaluated our queue waiting time prediction framework using production supercomputer workload traces with varying site and job characteristics, including two Top500 systems, obtained from Parallel Workloads Archive [21].
-The detailed results and analyses are contained in our previous work [17].
-In summary, our predictions results in up to 22% reduction in the average absolute error and up to 56% reduction in the percentage prediction errors over existing strategies including QBETS [43] and IBL [44] across workloads.
-Our prediction system also gave accurate predictions for most of the jobs.
-For example, for the workload of ANL's Intrepid system our predictor gave highly accurate predictions with less than 15 minutes absolute error for more than 70% of the jobs.
-Our predictor is currently deployed on an 800 core system in our home department, delivering queue waiting time predictions to users with less than 30% error.
+We evaluated our queue waiting time prediction framework using production supercomputer workload traces with varying site and job characteristics, including two Top500 systems, obtained from Parallel Workloads Archive [15].
+The detailed results and analyses are contained in our previous work [11].
+In summary, our predictions results in up to 22 percent reduction in the average absolute error and up to 56 percent reduction in the percentage prediction errors over existing strategies including QBETS [29] and IBL [30]